 The Federal Endangered Species Act also protects animals and plants that are considered endangered or threatened at a national level.
 The law prohibits the direct killing, taking, or other activities that may be detrimental to the species, including habitat modification or degradation, for all federally listed animals and designated critical habitat.
 Federally listed plants are also protected but only on federal lands.
 Implementation of the Endangered Species laws is usually accomplished during the state permit review process, but is ultimately the responsibility of a project proponent and property owner to ensure that they are not in violation of the laws.

-Local communities are encouraged to go above and beyond state and federal regulations, and adopt their own ecosystem management principles and protection activities.
+Local communities are encouraged to go above and beyond state and federal regulations, and adopt their own ecosystem management principles and protection activities, to protect the natural resources that are unique and important to them.

 Unique Habitats